hindu-comm/weblogs/manasataramgini/2015/02/2015-02-25_the-doctor-and-the-speech-at-the-right-wing-think-tank.md

 Gandhi of the frontier in Afghanistan, why could we not have yet another Gandhi in Andhra.
 So let us call him the Andhra Gandhi\].
 At first B.G.
 Tilak had suggested a saffron flag with the picture of gaṇeśa.
-Aurobindo and Vankimchandra wanted the image to be that of a fierce Kālī with an upraised scimitar.
+Aurobindo and Vankimchandra wanted the image to be that of a fierce Kālīwith an upraised scimitar.
 Some other Hindu leaders wanted a cow on it.
 But the secularists wanted none of this.
 Eventually a flag was made to incorporate Gandhi’s wheel, a sign that the technology invented in the